MidAmerica Plastic Surgery: Ryan Diederich, MD

-The tummy tuck can be divided into four major types:
+The tummy tuck procedure can be divided into four major types:

-- Mini Abdominoplasty: This procedure is for those with a minimal laxity of the abdomen.
+- Mini tummy tuck: This procedure is for those with a minimal laxity of the abdomen.
 It only addresses some of the laxity below the belly button.

-- Full Abdominoplasty: Perhaps the most common procedure and often the procedure of choice after pregnancy.
-All skin and stretch marks below the belly button are removed, the rectus muscles (6 pack muscles) are re-approximated in the middle if they have separated, and we remove as much tissue as possible.
+- Full tummy tuck: Perhaps the most common procedure and often the procedure of choice after pregnancy.
+All skin and stretch marks below the belly button are removed, the rectus muscles (6-pack muscles) are re-approximated in the middle if they have separated, and we remove as much tissue as possible.

 How is Dr. Diederich’s technique different from many others?

 Dr. Diederich works hard to provide the latest techniques and innovations which has led him to the progressive tension abdominoplasty.
-A progressive tension abdominoplasty utilizes suture techniques to limit the tension in any one location of an abdominoplasty while closing any space that has the potential for fluid accumulation.
+This technique utilizes sutures to limit the tension in any one location of the surgical area while closing any space that has the potential for fluid accumulation.
 Dr. Diederich has refined this technique using rows of progressive tension to evenly distribute the tension across the abdomen.

 The results?
 Tighter, flatter tummies than ever before with a statistically significant decreased rate of hematoma, seroma, wound breakdown, and complications!